marclevin/OpenRemit/README.md

 > A bare-bones, Open Payments remittance template for hackers.

 A minimal, fully-functional monorepo that implements the complete Open Payments Send → Receive flow using the [`@interledger/open-payments`](https://github.com/interledger/open-payments) SDK.
-Built as a hackathon launchpad — every file is intentionally flat and explicit so you can fork, read, and extend without getting lost.
+Built as a hackathon launchpad.

 ---